spatie/typescript-transformer/docs/introduction.md

 }
 ```

-This will be transformed to:
+This is the TypeScript equivalent.

 ```ts
 export type User = {